dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2020-03-18-Meaning-Of-Understanding.md

 header:
      teaser: /assets/images/wiapost/5121-Meaning-Of-Understanding.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Meaning Of Understanding](/assets/images/wiapost/5121-Meaning-Of-Understanding.jpg)

-## Meaning Of Understanding
+# Meaning Of Understanding

 Understanding and knowing are not a binary concept that either your understand or not.
 This is a spectrum or scale, say moving from zero to hundred.
 No one has zero understanding about anything, and no matter how many Ph.D. you have on any subject you cannot say I understand this 100%.

 How can you tell you have understood it fully?
 I think there is no way to know that I know X thing or concept 100%.